Polish president concedes election defeat to conservative challenger

 Duda served as legal adviser to former conservative President Lech Kaczynski, was a deputy justice minister, a member of the Polish parliament, and is now a member of the European parliament.

-He has yet to spell out explicitly how he will use his new powers, but he could promote a more skeptical approach to the European Union, and block socially liberal initiatives such as a proposed law that would support in-vitro fertilization.
+He has yet to spell out explicitly how he will use his new powers, but he could promote a more sceptical approach to the European Union, and block socially liberal initiatives such as a proposed law that would support in-vitro fertilisation.

-Duda’s win throws down a gauntlet to the center-right Civic Platform party, which has for years dominated the political landscape and controls the longest-serving government in Poland’s post-Communist history.
+Duda’s win throws down a gauntlet to the centre-right Civic Platform party, which has for years dominated the political landscape and controls the longest-serving government in Poland’s post-Communist history.

 Eight years in power, the party has presided over rapid economic growth and rising salaries in eastern Europe’s biggest economy.